 - Students will use social skills to initiate interactions, make friends, and participate in the campus community.

 - Students will become involved in a club or organization.

-4) Offer opportunities for relationship development amongst peer emerging leaders and mentorship with existing campus leaders.
+4) Offer opportunities for relationship development among peer emerging leaders and mentor-relationship building with existing campus leaders.

 - Students will make friends.